A. Business Resources

 Hebron Business Networking Meetings:

 Have you attended our Business Networking Meetings sponsored by the Economic Development Commission?
-These are held every other month at a local business where we learn more about that host business and meet fellow Hebron business owners as well as Town officials.
+These are held generally every other month at a local business where we learn more about that host business and meet fellow Hebron business owners as well as Town officials.
 A great way to support each other and foster communication.
 Contact Hebron’s Economic Development Coordinator to be notified of the next event at (860) 455-8251 or send email to: firstname.lastname@example.org

 EDC / Business Newsletter: